paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 }
 ```

-In other words, `reserve_price` is adjusted using the exponential scaling rule, except when consumption reaches 100% but the resulting price increase is less than `MIN_INCREMENT`.
+In other words, the `reserve_price` is adjusted using the exponential scaling rule, except when consumption reaches 100% but the resulting price increase is less than `MIN_INCREMENT`.
 In this scenario, the fixed minimum increment is applied.
 This exception ensures that the system can recover more quickly from prolonged periods of low prices.

 In a situation with persistently low prices, and a sudden surge in real demand, for instance full core consumption, such a jump is both warranted and economically justified.